Pylons/pyramid/docs/narr/introduction.rst

 feature to other Pyramid users without requiring that we change Pyramid?
 You can extend Pyramid's :term:`Configurator` with your own directives.
-For example, let's say you find yourself calling :meth:`pyramid.config.Configurator.add_view` repetitvely.
+For example, let's say you find yourself calling :meth:`pyramid.config.Configurator.add_view` repetitively.
 Usually you can take the boring away by using existing shortcuts, but let's say that this is a case such a way that no existing shortcut works to take the boring away: